Nomenclature (46)

 • Nelson, C.H.
 (2009) Surface ultrastructure and evolution of tarsal attachment structures in Plecoptera (Arthropoda: Hexapoda).
 Aquatic insects, 31(Supp.
 1), 523–545.

 • Neves, R.J.
 (1978) Seasonal Succession and Diversity of Stoneflies (Plecoptera) in Factory Brook, Massachusetts.
-Journal of the New York Entomological Society.
-Devoted to Entomology in General, 86(3), 144–152.
+Journal of the New York Entomological Society, 86(3), 144–152.
 Available at http://https://www.jstor.org/stable/25009110

 • Newman, E.A.
 (1839) On the Synonymy of the Perlites, together with brief charaters of the old and of a few new species.
 Art.
 IV.
 Magazine of Natural History, 3(25), 32–37, 84–90.
 Available at http://www.archive.org/details/magazineofnatura13loud